Phakomatosis

-Many phakomatoses are caused by mutations which alter functioning of the RAS–mitogen-activated protein kinase (MAPK) pathway that regulates cellular growth, differentiation, proliferation and death.
+Many phakomatoses are caused by mutations which alter functioning of the RAS–mitogen-activated protein kinase (MAPK) pathway and the PI3K/AKT/mTOR pathway that regulates cellular growth, differentiation, proliferation and death.
 This results in a tendency for individuals with these mutations to develop various types of benign or malignant tumors depending on the particular mutation.
 The presence of these tumors may result in functional and/or cosmetic problems depending on their type and location.

 History

 The term phakomatosis originated in 1923, when the Dutch ophthalmologist van der Hoeve used the term phakoma to refer to a "mother spot" or birthmark, a physical characteristic common to patients with tuberous sclerosis and neurofibromatosis that he examined.
 The term phakomatoses was derived from phakos, the Greek term for 'birthmark'.
 He originally used the phrase to describe two diseases: neurofibromatosis and tuberous sclerosis.
 This term later became imprecise when van der Hoeve also used it to include those with Sturge-Weber syndrome as they do not have similar lesions on the skin.
 In addition, the term phakomatosis makes no reference to the central nervous system involvement.
 The term neurocutaneous syndrome was subsequently defined by the Russian-American neurologist Paul Ivan Yakovlev and psychiatrist Riley H. Guthrie and it is currently more commonly used.

 The first clinical description was made in “Monstrorum Historia” by an Italian physician and naturalist named Ulisse Aldrovandi who described a patient with probable neurofibromatosis type I in 1592.
 He described a short man with a large tumor which was likely a plexiform neurofibroma.
 However, there are artistic or descriptive representations which have been speculated to depict individuals with phakomatoses as far back as the Hellenistic period and ancient Egypt.

 Over time, the number of neurocutaneous syndromes have increased and there are several dozen that have been characterized.